CCr1m3/euscs-bot/readme.md

 # todo

-- /result reserved to people in the match only (probably reserved to loosing team too)
 - Pinned message on dedicated channel with howto use bot
 - #request channel for bot talk and commands
 - Automatically leave queue after a time (1h?).
 Probably tag the person who was forced out.
 Add queue time into match quality calculations.